HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 1. **Smart-seq2 and 10X v2 RNA-seq data**  - currently supported by our data analysis pipelines

-    Submitted Smart-seq2 and 10X v2 experiments will be processed by our data processing pipelines, and the alignment, cell-gene matrix and quantification results will be made available in the portal alongside the raw data.
+    Data from Smart-seq2 and 10X v2 experiments will be analyzed by our processing pipelines.
+Alignment and quantification results will be made available in the Data Portal alongside raw data.

 1. **Single nucleus sequencing or image-based transcriptomics** - data analysis pipelines under development

     We are actively investigating standard analysis pipelines for single nucleus sequencing and several image-based transcriptomics experiments.
 If you are doing these types of experiments, please reach out to us.
-We are interested to work together and better understand the data types and how to process them.
+We are interested in working together to better understand these data types and how to process them.

 1. **Other data types at cellular resolution**